forresty/forresty.github.com/source/_posts/2013-09-04-ship-software.md

 categories:
 ---

-From A WWDC 2011 session video:
+From a WWDC 2011 session video:

 > Writing easy-to-change code is your second-most important goal as a software developer.